 Last weekend I took my own advice and surrendered to the now of my life.
 Two big, heavy wooden doors opened like wings and I came home to dance between them.

-One of the dearest friends of my life introduced me (kicking and screaming all the way) to dance more than ten years ago.
+One of my dearest friends introduced me (kicking and screaming all the way) to dance more than ten years ago.

 “No,” I said, “I can’t do that.”